- Opéra in 5 acts

 STORY AND MUSIC

 Les Huguenots is almost a historical fantasy inspired by the Massacre.
 “The fable is almost invented, and only the epoch and the actual conclusion of the piece are historical,” Meyerbeer said of the libretto.
-Unlike Dumas’s Reine Margot (1845), it shows the events from the perspective of ordinary people, not the politicians.
+Unlike Dumas’s Reine Margot (1845), it shows the events from the perspective of ordinary people, not the royal family.
 Scribe’s libretto originally called for Catherine de Médicis, not Saint-Bris, to organise the conspiracy and Blessing of the Swords in Act IV; for the attempted assassination of Coligny to be shown; and for Raoul in Act V to describe king Charles IX himself turning on the subjects he should protect.
 “Leader of our murderers, he is no longer our king!”
 But censors objected, and these elements were dropped.
-Even Marguerite passing over the stage at the end, horrified by the atrocity, caused problems.
+Even Marguerite crossing the stage at the end, horrified by the atrocity, caused problems.

 The prelude is a fantasia on Luther’s ‘Ein feste Burg’.
 It represents, Letellier (Operas) argues, “the spirit of religion in all its forms: solemn, loving, tender, inflamed, militant, deformed, rendered grotesque in militancy”.
 Schumann objected to hearing “his most cherished song being yelled on the stage”, but the hymn is used as a Leitmotif.
 Meyerbeer described the chorale as “an emanation from a better world, as a symbol of faith and hope, and always as a rallying call at times of danger or in moments of the highest exaltation… When a hymn is treated like that, it is my belief that it deserves to be called a consecration rather than a desecration.”

 Les Huguenots starts deceptively lightly, almost as an opéra-comique.
 There is little sense of danger or menace in the first two acts.
 Act I takes place at Nevers’s château, where he is holding a party; it is boisterous, almost blokey; there is much quaffing of wine and chaffing new boy Raoul about his sex life.
 We can even hear ensembles that look forward to Offenbach.
 The Huguenot / Catholic conflict is in the background (references to the Huguenot leader Coligny, to the siege of La Rochelle, and to a peace that won’t last long); the stern figure of Marcel seems out of place and uncomfortable among the bantering, carousing noblemen, more dedicated to the true gods of pleasure than to his gloomy dogma and his hatred of Catholics and women.
-The only female voice is Urbain (a travesty role); Valentine crosses the stage, silent and unidentified (an aria for her was dropped).
+The only female voice is Urbain (a travesty role); Valentine crosses the stage, silent and unidentified (an aria for her was dropped before opening night).

 Act II takes place in the château and gardens of Chenonceau, Marguerite de Valois’s haven from the gathering storm clouds of religious turmoil.
-It is elegant, sophisticated, serene; a place where Marguerite can revel in the beauty of her voice for 10 minutes; her ladies-in-waiting can disport themselves in the water; and where the princess can treat the peace arrangements as a leisurely flirtation.
+It is elegant, sophisticated, serene; a place where Marguerite can revel in the beauty of her voice for 10 minutes; her ladies-in-waiting can frolic in the water; and where the princess can treat the peace arrangements as a leisurely flirtation.
 But the oath of eternal friendship sounds like the declaration of war, and the threat of violence erupts at the end, Marguerite only holding the factions apart with difficulty.

 Bellaigue called these two acts “a charming tableau of aristocratic and princely life at the end of the 16th century”.
 Some critics complained that they lacked passion and drama.
 Fétis noted that the plot developed slowly, and the interest did not begin until the middle of the third act; until then, it is a demi-character opera, where the musician alone maintains attention in scenes devoid of action.
 L’Indépendant thought the first three acts were graceful and skilfully arranged for visual spectacle and contrasting music effects; and the catastrophe of the last two acts is more interesting because of this contrast; but the opera lacked the powerful dramatic unity of Robert-le-Diable.
 Le Ménestrel thought the opera started weakly because there was no dramatic interest; as the story moved toward its climax, the composer’s inspirations grew to a sublime denouement.
 But Bellaigue believes these acts provide a skilful contrast between the refined feelings and the wild passions of the Renaissance.

-In Act I, the orgie ‘À table, amis, à table’ is splendidly extroverted and boisterous; Berlioz admired its verve and entrain, and the delightful freshness and rhythmic originality of the middle section.
+In Act I, the orgie ‘À table, amis, à table’ is splendidly extroverted and boisterous; Berlioz admired its verve, and the delightful freshness and rhythmic originality of the middle section.
 Raoul’s romance ‘Plus blanche que la blanche hermine’ is accompanied by the viola d’amore, giving it an archaic feeling; Janin called it “an aerial expression of virgin and prudish love”.
 Marcel entertains the Catholic noblemen with a rendition of Luther’s choral, and a Huguenot song, ‘Piff, paff’, imitating rifle fire and bombs; it is not attractive, but characteristic.
 Berlioz thought the flute and drum accompaniment was masterly.
 The finale includes the page’s cavatina ‘Nobles seigneurs, salut!’ – a perky coloratura number, and the first time a female voice has been heard.

 A bathing chorus provides a pretty divertissement; the music is exquisite, scored for harps and strings.
 Urbain’s rondo ‘Non, vous n’avez jamais’ can be a show-stopper.
 Marguerite and Raoul’s duet is attractive: the first section depicts Raoul’s amazement in a slowly unfolding melody, while the mood quickly becomes elegantly coquettish.
 The finale contains a magnificent Entrée de la cour (minuetto maestoso); a powerful, imposing oath scene; and an enormous stretta; the vocal line flickers like lightning.